the4thdave/hello-world/README.md

 # hello-world
 first repo

-David here I am new to this
+I'm David and this is my first repository!